wp-staging/wp-staging/readme.txt

 4. Finish!

 == Changelog ==

+= 2.2.5 =
+* New: Compatible to WP 4.9.5
+* New: Allow to select and copy extra folders that are on the root level
+* Fix: Incorrect login path to staging site if WordPress is installed in subdirectory
+* Fix: Login url is wrong if WP is installed in subfolder
+* Tweak: Only wp root folders are pre selected before cloning is starting
+* Tweak: Change WP_HOME or WP_SITEURL constants of staging site if they are defined in wp-config.php

 = 2.2.4 =
 * New: Replace even hardcoded links and server path by using search & replace through all staging site database tables